hightoxicity/arista-k8s-lab/README.md

 # arista-k8s-lab: Network Automation Lab around K8S + Arista

+## Note:

+Due to some limitations with the veos image, we could not have enough bytes throughput to be able to provision our machines.
+We decided to replace veos by an open source solution and we chose vyos.
+Other big constraint was the complexity to retrieve veos image requiring to register near arista.
+You can find our new solution here: https://github.com/hightoxicity/k8s-prodgrade-lab

+This project will be no more maintained nor will it be evolving.

+## Project Purpose

 Aim of the project is to create a kubernetes cluster self-contained into a local environment (one more).

 Advantage of the solution is to reproduce locally a production grade networking.